sisl/NeuralVerification.jl/README.md

 [Planet](https://arxiv.org/abs/1705.01320),
 [Reluplex](https://arxiv.org/abs/1702.01135)

-Reference: C. Liu, T. Arnon, C. Lazarus, C. Barrett, and M. Kochenderfer, "Algorithms for Verifying Neural Networks," [arXiv:1903.06758](https://arxiv.org/abs/1903.06758).
+Reference: C. Liu, T. Arnon, C. Lazarus, C. Strong, C. Barrett, and M. Kochenderfer, "Algorithms for Verifying Deep Neural Networks," to appear in Foundations and Trend in Optimization. [arXiv:1903.06758](https://arxiv.org/abs/1903.06758).

 ## Installation
 To download this library, clone it from the julia package manager like so: